mbitirini/savings-calculator-api/README.md

 # Savings Calculator

-A simple NestJS application for calculating the future value of a savings pot and determining the necessary monthly savings to reach a target pot size.
+A GraphQL API for calculating the future value of a savings pot and determining the necessary monthly savings to reach a target pot size.

 ## Installation